adityasolanki205/Intro-to-Apache-Beam/.ipynb_checkpoints/README-checkpoint.md

     - **Data Driven triggers*** : These triggers operate by examining the data as it arrives in each window, and firing when that data meets a certain property.
 Currently, data-driven triggers only support firing after a certain number of data elements.Beam provides one data-driven trigger, AfterCount.
 This trigger works on an element count; it fires after the current pane has collected at least N elements.
 This allows a window to emit early results (before all the data has accumulated), which can be particularly useful if you are using a single global window.

+    - **Composite triggers*** : These triggers combine multiple triggers in various ways.

+    - **Setting a Trigger*** : When you set a windowing function for a PCollection by using the WindowInto transform, you can also specify a trigger.You set the trigger(s) for a PCollection by setting the trigger parameter when you use the WindowInto transform.
+This code sample sets a time-based trigger for a PCollection, which emits results one minute after the first element in that window has been processed.
+The accumulation_mode parameter sets the window’s accumulation mode.

+       ```python
+           pcollection | WindowInto(
+                         FixedWindows(1 * 60),
+                         trigger=AfterProcessingTime(1 * 60),
+                         accumulation_mode=AccumulationMode.DISCARDING)
+       ```

 ## How to use?
 To test the code we need to do the following: